dudinda/External-Merge-Sorting/README.md

 ***
 ## Strategy to merge a file 1 GB

-Specifing the following settings the algorithm will split a file into 64 chunks ~16MB each and start processing 4 pages of 16 files.
+Specifying the following settings the algorithm will split a file into 64 chunks ~16MB each and start processing 4 pages of 16 files.
 The general files merging strategy: ```64 -> 16``` (during the Sorting/Merging Phase) ```-> 4 -> 1``` (during the Merging Phase).
 All operations will be performed within the two drives C:\\ and E:\\.

 ```json